BioCosmo-world/website/content/event/20221108WomanGeYejing/index.md

 #   postcode: '94305'
 #   country: United States

-summary: Women in Science
+summary: Women in Science - Women's Identity
-abstract: 'In this era of rapid technological development, female workers have become an indispensable force in society.
-Compared to traditional perceptions of women several decades ago, more and more women with independent thinking and idealism in today's society aspire to make achievements in their careers.
+abstract: 'Compared to traditional perceptions of women several decades ago, more and more women with independent thinking and idealism in today's society aspire to make achievements in their careers.
 However, faced with deeply rooted family role division concepts and invisible unfriendliness towards women in some job positions, how can we find our own direction and persist in it?'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.